Tauromachian/basic-url-builder/README.md

 ##How to use

-UrlBuilder is a static class, that means you don't instantiate it but call the methods directly.
+UrlBuilder is a static class, that means you don't instantiate it but call the methods directly, it also means that no matter where you define the routes you can use them anywhere later.

+The routes can be named and this is recommended use.

 Methods